krisnagoda/Election_Analysis/README.md

 ## Election Audit Summary

 Our new code is ready to be reused across other local, congressional, and senatorial districts.
-With the input data format standardization we implemented, we can simply update the file path in PyPoll_Challenge.py and rerun the code to produce a comparable output for any election.
+With the input data format standardization we implemented, we can simply update the data source path in PyPoll_Challenge.py and rerun the code to produce a comparable output for any election.

 ## Resources